BioDesign-Automation-Consortium/iwbda-website/content/authors/radhakrishna-sanka/_index.md

 ---
 # Display name
-title: Traci Haddock
+title: Radhakrishna Sanka

 # Username (this should match the folder name)
 authors:
-- Traci Haddock
+- Radhakrishna Sanka

 #Author Names (alternative spellings etc)
 names:
-- Traci Haddock
+- Radhakrishna Sanka

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: General Chair, Co-Finance Chair
+role: Technical Chair

 # Organizations/Affiliations
 organizations:
-- name: Asimov
+- name:
   url: ""

 #Order to show in compared to other authors when using people section